 These are other neighborhoods where you can find more street art in Rome

-Street art in San Basilio
+Street art of San Basilio district

 The art here inhabits the public housing of one of the biggest suburbs of Rome.